 The purpose of this position is to support the work of the accreditation program of the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA).
-The Accreditation Coordinator has major responsibility for (a) processing accreditation report reviews, (b) coordination of the site visits, and (c) maintenance of accreditation program files.
+The Accreditation Coordinator has major responsibility for coordination and management of the site visit process.

-- Monitor and track issues and concerns to inform accreditation program improvement initiatives and professional education opportunities.
+- Monitor and track site visit related issues and problems to inform program improvement initiatives and site visitor professional education.

-- Provide accurate and appropriate guidance and information regarding accreditation reviews, site visits, and accreditation statuses to academic programs, students, and the public.
+- Provide accurate and appropriate guidance and information regarding accreditation reviews, site visits, and accreditation statuses to graduate education programs, students, and the public.

 Knowledge Typically Acquired Through